robot297/JAG_8_2019/grades/Lab 8 Questions.md

 # Lab 8: First Swing GUI Programs

 For all programs: Your GUI does not need to follow any particular design.
 It should be logical and obvious how to use.
 I'm not grading you on style.
-But if you want to improve the appearance of your GUI above the default, feel free.
+But if you want to improve the appearance of your GUI above the default, go ahead.

 If a variable name is specified for a component, you *should* use it.